 Set up Z-Wave in Home Assistant

-I personally have used both the Aeotec Gen5+ (affiliate link) and the Zooz 700 Series USB (affiliate link) devices.
-I decided to get the Zooz to take advantage of the 700 series features (better range, lower power consumption, etc), and the Aeotec was not available to purchase at the time (also, I wanted to have an extra Z-Wave controller to use to write these guides so I am not messing around with my main Home Assistant setup).
-The Zooz is also more affordable so I thought I would give it a try.
-Raspberry Pi users have the option of a Z-Wave hat rather than using a USB stick which may be more desireable if putting everything inside an enclosure.
+I personally have used both the Aeotec Gen5+ and the Zooz 700 Series USB Z-Wave controllers.
+I decided to get the Zooz to take advantage of the 700 series features (better range, lower power consumption, etc), and the Aeotec 700 series controller was not available to purchase at the time.
+Not only that, I wanted to have an extra Z-Wave controller that I could use for the sole purpose of writing guides such as this without interfering with my main Home Assistant setup.

 (Optional) Pass through the USB Device to your Virtual Machine in Proxmox

-If you are using a virtual machine in Proxmox for Home Assistant like I am, you will have the extra step of passing through the USB device before you can see the hardware ID of your USB device.
+If you are using a virtual machine in Proxmox for Home Assistant like I am, you will have the extra step of passing through the USB device before you can use it with the Home Assistant virtual machine.
 This process will vary among different hypervisors/virtual machine managers if you are not using Proxmox.

 Choose a Z-Wave Add-on to Install

-The supervised version of Home Assistant has a built-in add-on store, which makes installing add-on’s very simple.
-I will assume you are using the supervised version for this guide.
-If you are not using the supervised verison, you will have to set up the Docker container manually.
+The Home Assistant Operating System version of Home Assistant has a built-in add-on store, which makes installing add-ons very simple.
+I will assume you are using the OS version for this guide.
+If you are not using the OS version, you will have to set up the Docker container for each add-on manually.

-To install the Z-Wave JS add-on, go to the “Configuration > Add-ons, Backups & Supervisor” page.
+To install the Z-Wave JS add-on, go to the “Settings > Add-ons” page.

 Click on the “Add-on Store” button.